Fact Check: Is Russia using butterfly mines in Ukraine? | DW | 15.03.2022

 The PFM-1 is primarily made of plastic, is about 12 centimeters long (about 4 inches) and 6 centimeters wide.
 It is mostly dark green, which is why it is also called the "green parrot."
 In Russia and Ukraine, it is also known as "lepestok," or "petal."

 In Afghanistan, many civilians were killed by PFM-1, especially children who died or were maimed because they mistook the mines for toys.
-Due to this, among other reasons, the so-called Ottawa Treaty was signed in 1997.
+As a result, among other reasons, the so-called Ottawa Treaty was signed in 1997.
 Anti-personnel cluster landmines such as the PFM-1 were internationally outlawed with the treaty, which is known formally known as the Convention on the Prohibition of the Use, Stockpiling, Production and Transfer of Anti-Personnel Mines and on their Destruction.

 So far, 164 states have signed the international treaty, but neither Russia nor Ukraine are signatories.